Current committee members

 Aaron Moore, Support Organization for the College

 A Central Valley native, Aaron came to Long Beach in 1998 to attend CSU Long Beach where he earned his bachelor’s in communication studies and masters in public administration.
-He serves the California State University system as the Director of Advancement at the CSU Office of the Chancellor and as the chief financial officer for the CSU Foundation.
+He serves the California State University system as the director of advancement at the CSU Office of the Chancellor and as the chief financial officer for the CSU Foundation.
 Aaron is also the executive director of the CSU Alumni Council, which represents the university’s more than three million alumni.
-He is a member of the Long Beach City College Foundation board of governors and a volunteer with the Alzheimer’s Association.
-Aaron and his partner, John, live in Long Beach near the Long Beach City College Liberal Arts Campus.
+He is a member of the Long Beach City College Foundation board of governors and serves on the executive committee.
+Aaron and his husband, John, live in Long Beach near the Long Beach City College Liberal Arts Campus.

 Eric Berg, Senior Citizen’s Organization Member